 With a carpet cutter or utility knife, trim the edge of your carpet against a straight edge, carefully measuring as you cut.
 If you do not do this correctly, your finished seam may show.
 When cut right, your carpet pieces will both have a straight, smooth edge on them, and they will fit together perfectly.
 Make sure the nap of the carpet on both pieces is going in the same direction, and then you can insert the seam tape.

-Prior to heat seaming, using a seam sealing latex such as Kiwi Seam.
+Prior to heat seaming, using a seam sealing latex.
 As the CRI Carpet Installation Standard states, “most carpet requires an edge protective material be introduced between the edges to be joined…Failure to properly prepare seam edges often results in: edge ravel, edge delamination, tuft loss, seam separation, safety concerns.”

 After you have sealed the seam, pull back the carpet and put your pre-heated seaming iron down on the tape.
 When the glue on the tape has warmed and is starting to bead, press the two sections of the carpet back down on that section of the tape, slowly moving the seaming iron forward to heat the next section.
 Make sure the backing of the two pieces of carpet you are connecting are exactly together, tightly.